 Mark Meckler is a genuine grassroots citizen-activist.
 Like most folks in the self-governance movement, he is relatively new to politics.

 Mark hails from the rural foothills of northern California.
 He has a BA in English from San Diego State University and graduated with honors from University of the Pacific, McGeorge School of Law in 1988.
-He built a career in real estate and business law for almost a decade.
+He built a career in real estate, SEO and business law for almost a decade.
 Prior to his accidental entry onto the political scene, he specialized in Internet advertising law.

 Mark knows what it is like to be a small business owner in America.
 He has owned a variety of businesses from manufacturing to food service, and has seen the legal challenges facing a wide variety of businesses across many industries.

 For most of his life, Mark was not politically active.
 He never campaigned for, nor donated to, any candidate.
 Due to his distrust of both political parties, Mark has been registered as an independent for more than a decade.